 1 Monad

-The category \([\cC, \cC]\) of endofunctors is a strict monoidal category with the functor composition as the monoidal multiplication and the identity functor \(\id_\cC\) as the monoidal unit.
+The category \([\cC, \cC]\) of endofunctors is a strict monoidal category with the functor composition as the monoidal product and the identity functor \(\id_\cC\) as the monoidal unit.

 A monad in a category \(\cC\) is an endofunctor \(T: \cC \to \cC\) equipped with two natural transformations: